elfeck/SGpp-wiki/Base-quick-start-(MATLAB).md

-\page example_tutorial_m tutorial.m (Start Here)

 To be able to quickly start with a toolkit, it is often advantageous (not only for the impatient users), to look at some code examples first.
 In this tutorial, we give a short example program which interpolates a bivariate function on a regular sparse grid.
 Identical versions of the example are given in all languages currently supported by SG++: C++, Python, Java, and MATLAB.

-For instructions on how to compile and run the example, please see \ref installation.

 In the example, we create a two-dimensional regular sparse grid with level 3 (with grid points ![f0])